ziaurrehmanjutt/task-app/README.md

     php artisan migrate
     ```

-8. (Optional) Seed the database with a default user:
+8. Seed the database with  default user and Some Products and Categories:

     ```bash
-    php artisan db:seed --class=UserSeeder
+    php artisan db:seed
     ```

 ### API Documentation